jacksonianrtaylor/movie_rec_proj/README.md

 again.

 * There are still parameters set in (cell 1 - cell 4), so those variables take extra time to tweak and test compared to varables in (cell 5 - cell 8).

+* Don't run the bayesian_optimization.ipynb unless you have ample time and memory space on your machine.
+It is only included for informative purposes and does not need to be run again.

+* For both notebooks need to change

 Look: https://choosealicense.com/